Carbon Monoxide Safety

 What causes carbon monoxide poisoning?

-Carbon monoxide may be released as the result of improper functioning or misuse of heaters, boilers, fireplaces, stoves, or any other gas or fuel-powered equipment.
+Carbon monoxide may be released as the result of improper functioning or misuse of heaters, dryers, boilers, fireplaces, gas stoves, generators or any other gas or fuel-burning equipment.
+When too much CO is in the air, your body replaces the oxygen in your red blood cells with it, which can cause carbon monoxide poisoning.

 What are the symptoms of carbon monoxide poisoning?

-If you experience these symptoms after being in an enclosed area, go out into fresh air immediately.
-Seek emergency medical help if symptoms do not quickly improve.
+If you or someone else experience these symptoms after being in an enclosed area, go out into fresh air immediately.
+Seek emergency medical attention if symptoms do not quickly improve.

 How can I prevent carbon monoxide poisoning?

-The most important thing you can do is properly maintain heaters, boilers, fireplaces, stoves, and other gas or fuel-powered equipment.
+- Properly maintain heaters, boilers, fireplaces, stoves and other gas or fuel-powered equipment.

-Carbon monoxide detectors are an important second line of defense.
+- Use carbon monoxide detectors.
 These inexpensive devices will sound a loud alarm in the case of dangerous levels of CO.
+We recommend the detectors be “UL” certified.

 - Never use a gas oven or range to heat a room.
-This can deplete oxygen from the air and cause asphyxiation or severe carbon monoxide poisoning.
+This can deplete oxygen from the air and cause suffocation or severe carbon monoxide poisoning.

 - Ensure that any natural-gas-burning appliances are installed, maintained and used safely and according to manufacturer instructions.
 Gas appliances should be checked by a qualified technician periodically to ensure that they are working properly.

-Note: PSE&G does not sell or install carbon monoxide alarms.
-The NJ Division of Consumer Affairs, Consumer Products Safety Commission, and Underwriters Laboratories (UL) can help you make an informed decision.
+PSE&G does not sell or install carbon monoxide alarms.
+The Consumer Products Safety Commission, the New Jersey Division of Consumer Affairs and Underwriters Laboratories (UL) can help you make an informed decision.
 Look for UL or nationally recognized testing laboratory certification on any alarm you purchase, and carefully follow the instructions for placement, use and maintenance.

 Click here to download our free carbon monoxide safety poster.